jadealx/Insurtech_Dataset/README.md

 ## Contributing
 If you would like to suggest improvements or contribute, please do so through a pull request.
 All changes will be reviewed before being merged into the main branch.

-## Contact
-For any inquiries or questions, please reach out to me on LinkedIn: (https://www.linkedin.com/in/jade-alexander-/)